michl1001/michl1001.github.io/_projects/1_project.md

     </div>
 </div>

-which can then be fed into a simple PID controller to achieve a satisfactory control of the system.
+which can then be fed into a PID controller to achieve control of the system.

+## Why Bother with Dynamical systems?
-Sounds pretty good right?
+Sounds pretty straight forward right?
 For basic control in a lab or isolated environment, it is!
-The problems rise when the system has to be reactive - i.e.have complex interaction with a non-static world.
+The problems rise when we reach the otuside world - modeling/navigating interaction with a non-static world.
 For example, say the robot has to hand a box to a person and contend with the human's grip and forcefulness.
 What if the human pushes the robot?
 Should the robot give space to the human or remain rigid?
 What about moving obstacles and people?
 In traditional robotics, the robot would likely have to replan it's movement trajectory as obstacle occlude which can force the robot to less reactive.

 The Figeuroa Lab developed the

+## Why put it on a quadcopter?

+## How'd it perform?

+### Why not Inverse Kinematics?

 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.